SpockBauru/CSG_Terrain/README.md

 **Path Mask Resolution:** The resolution of the mask applied to the path texture.
 Only change if the path texture is not merging accordingly.

-**Bake Terrain Top:** Create a MeshInstance3D without the bottom cube.
+**Bake Terrain Mesh:** Create a MeshInstance3D without the bottom cube.
 It will be placed below the CSG Terrain node.
 This step is necessary in order to be compatible with Godot's Baked Global Illumination [(LightmapGI)](https://docs.godotengine.org/en/stable/tutorials/3d/global_illumination/using_lightmap_gi.html).

-**Export Terrain Top:** Save the mesh to a glTF file so it can be edited in 3D software.
+**Export Terrain File:** Save the mesh without the bottom cube to a glTF file so it can be edited in 3D software.

 <p align="center" width="100%">
   <img width="620px" src="https://github.com/user-attachments/assets/fc38dab7-fb13-4c33-9464-a076931a2fdb"